storvik/emacs-astyle/README.md

 ## Usage

-Formatting can be invoked by running either `astyle-format-buffer` or `astyle-format-region`.
+Formatting can be invoked by running either `astyle-buffer` or `astyle-region`.
 If astyle configuration file is found (customize file name bu editing variable `astyle-default-rc-name`) it will be prefered.
 If no configuration file is found either `astyle-custom-args` or `astyle-default-args` is used